-There are dozens of software options made to help you with the design of your landing page.
+There are dozens of software options made to help you build and design a landing page.
 The key is finding one that works for you.
 Review the five software options we recommend below and the various features they each offer below.

 4. Write enticing leading page headers.